bver/ged2svg/README.md

-# Rendering GED files to family trees
+# Rendering GED files as family trees

 This tool takes a file in the [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) format produced by a genealogic software and generates a family tree in the [Scalable Vector Graphic](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)